munificent/craftinginterpreters/book/a-virtual-machine.md

     Given the above, do you think it makes sense to have both instructions?
 Why or why not?
-Are there any other redundant instructions you would consider adding?
+Are there any other redundant instructions you would consider including?

-1. Our VM's stack is has a fixed size, and we don't check that pushing a value does not overflow it.
+1. Our VM's stack has a fixed size, and we don't check if pushing a value overflows it.
 This means the wrong series of instructions could cause our interpreter to crash or go into undefined behavior.
 Avoid that by dynamically growing the stack as needed.

     What are the costs and benefits of doing so?